allfed/ALLFED-Repository-Template/README.md

 # ALLFED-Repository-Template
-Use this as template when you start a new project
+Use this as template when you start a new project by clicking "Use this template" in the top right.

 ## ALLFED Python Style Guide